caiogondim/mocker/docs/faq.md

 ## How do I know if a given URL was served from disk or from origin?

-Check for the `x-nyt-mocker-response-from` HTTP header.
+Check for the `x-mocker-response-from` HTTP header.
 It will have the `mock` value if the response was created from a file, or `origin` if it comes from origin.